 ARTICLE III - MEMBERS

 SECTION C. RESIGNATION.
 Members may resign at any time by sending a written resignation to the Academy headquarters.
 A Member’s resignation shall be effective upon the Academy’s receipt of the written resignation.
-Following receipt of the written resignation, the Academy staff shall send copies of the written resignation to the RPC’s President.
-An individual resigning as a Member shall be deemed to resign any leadership position held by the individual within the RPC.
+Following receipt of the written resignation, the Academy staff shall send copies of the written resignation to the RFTPC’s President.
+An individual resigning as a Member shall be deemed to resign any leadership position held by the individual within the RFTPC.

 SECTION G. OFFICIAL MEMBERSHIP RECORDS.
 The Academy shall be responsible for maintaining the official roster of the Members.
 In the event of a conflict between the Academy’s official roster and any other list, the Academy’s official roster shall control.